 Ninja Birthday Activities

 We tested our ninja skills with a few games, including this DIY Fortune Cookie Toss.
-Check out the tutorial (with a free printable) to make your own.
 Guests tested their tossing skills by trying to get as many points as they could.

 We also pulled out the Ladder Ball game to test out our “nunchuck” throwing skills.